Make a gift this holiday season so veteran families can avoid homelessness. Your gift this year will be dou-bled with a guaranteed match!

 Richard has been a member of the American Institute of Certified Planners since July 1991.
 He has been a Registered Civil Engineer in California since July 1992.

-Jason Gietter is the Director, Regional Executive for Consumer Banking and Merrill Edge in the Greater LA Registered Region.
+Jason Gietter is the Director, Regional Executive for Consumer Banking and Merrill Lynch in the Greater LA Registered Region.
 Jason and his team are responsible for delivering the enterprise to our customers and clients that visit our Financial Centers each and every day.
 Jason oversees 12 Market Leaders, 230 Financial Centers and over 200 Financial Solutions Advisors/Bank Financial Advisors across Greater Los Angeles.

 In addition to his current role, Jason is the co-chair for the Tri Valley Market President Council, co-chair for the Consumer Investments National Employee Engagement and Diversity & Inclusion council, Line of Business liaison with The Academy and an active member of the Military Support and Assistance Group (MSAG) in the Greater Los Angeles Area.
 He has been responsible for connecting Bank of America to various Veteran and Active Duty non-profit organizations by providing support and organizing volunteer activities.